 You also want to develop their family status; are they married?
 Do they have kids?
 Are they a stay-at-home parent or do they work full-time?

-Part of creating your avatar is knowing who your current audience is.
+Part of creating your blog avatar is knowing who your current audience is.
 If your audience is 65% women and 35% men, you want to create a female avatar.
 Not because you don’t care about the male readers, but because you want to speak to the majority of your audience.

 While you’re deciding male or female, go ahead and decide on the income level of your avatar.
 Why does their income level matter?